top of page

 • A runner tagged by the ball.

-• homeplate is more than just the actually plate, it is the entire chalk-box. (for safety)
+• Homeplate is more than just the actually plate, it is the entire chalk-box. (for safety)

 • the infield is not allowed to cross the halfway hash-mark until the ball is kicked.